upadhyayanand/railway-reservation/README.md

 This is my first project upload on git hub.
-This project booked ticket and passenger also book Beverages.
+In this project we can booked ticket and passenger can also book Beverages for thier journey.